LingmeiZhao/LingmeiZhao.github.io/blogs/Sentiment-Analysis-on-Hotel-Reviews.md

 # Data Modeling
 ## Feture Selection
-I needed to select important words as fetures to train my model.
-Therefore, I used Chi-squre  test to select important words.
-Meanwhile, I caculated the frenquency of every words.
-The fetures should have big chi-squre value and high frequency.
-Based on this rule, I select about 1000 words as fetures.
+I needed to select important words as features to train my model.
+Therefore, I used the Chi-square test to pick essential words.
+Meanwhile, I calculated the frequency of every phrase.
+The elements should have significant chi-square value and high rate.
+Based on this rule, I select about 1000 words as features.

 ## Model Construction
-Using the selected feture to match the reviews.
-If a review has the word, then the corresponding feture is marked as 1, otherwise 0.
+Using the selected feature to match the reviews.
+If a review has the word, then the corresponding feature is marked as 1, otherwise 0.
 Therefore, a matrix is constructed by these way.
 Next, I trained my model using Logistic Regression.
-Finally, using the trainning result to get the test result, and compare with the real reault.
+Finally, using the training result to get the test result, and compare with the real results.

 ## Model Result
-I used confuse matrix to analyze the model resutl.
-The program code is as following.
+I used confuse matrix to analyze the model result.
+The program code is as follows.

 ```python
 import pandas as pd